palewire/django-calaccess-raw-data/docs/models.rst

         <tr>
             <td>filer_id_a</td>
             <td>Integer</td>
-            <td>Unique identification number for the first filer in the relationship</td>
+            <td>Filer ID A: Unique identification number for the first filer in the relationship</td>
         </tr>